How to choose the right color for interior wall painting?

 Natural Light

 Natural light is a dynamic and ever-changing light source that can vary throughout the day due to the sun's position and cloud cover.
-When selecting colours, consider the orientation of the room and the direction it faces:
+When selecting colors, consider the orientation of the room and the direction it faces:

 South-Facing Rooms: South-facing rooms receive ample sunlight, resulting in warmer and more intense light.
-Cool colours can balance the brightness and prevent the space from feeling overly warm.
+Cool colors can balance the brightness and prevent the space from feeling overly warm.
 Shades like light blues, soft greens, and pale greys can complement the abundant natural light.

 East-Facing Rooms: Rooms that face east enjoy morning sunlight, which tends to be soft and gentle.
-Colours with warm undertones can enhance the morning glow and create a welcoming ambience.
+Colors with warm undertones can enhance the morning glow and create a welcoming ambience.
 Light pinks, soft oranges, and warm neutrals can work well in these spaces.

 West-Facing Rooms: West-facing rooms are bathed in afternoon sunlight, which can cast warmer tones.
-Colours with cool undertones can help balance the warmth and prevent the space from feeling too hot.
+Colors with cool undertones can help balance the warmth and prevent the space from feeling too hot.
 Consider cooler shades of blues, greens, and greys.

 Artificial Lighting